 Messina trees are self-pollinating.
 However, a pollinator in close proximity may result in a larger crop.
 Choose a variety that, like Messina peach, blooms relatively early.

 Plant this peach tree where it will receive at least six to eight hours of full sunlight per day.

 Once established, Messina peach trees generally don’t need much supplemental irrigation if you receive regular rainfall.
-If weather is hot and dry, give the tree a thorough soaking every 7 to 10 days.
+If weather is hot and dry, give the tree a thorough soaking every seven to ten days.

 Fertilize Messina when the tree begins bearing fruit.
 Until that time, well-rotted manure or compost is sufficient unless your soil is very poor.
 Feed the peach trees in early spring using a peach tree or orchard fertilizer.
 Never fertilize peach trees after July 1st, as a flush of new growth is susceptible to winter freezes.

 Pruning Messina peach trees is most effective when the tree is dormant, otherwise, you may weaken the tree.
 However, you can trim lightly during the summer to tidy up the tree.
 Remove suckers as they appear, as they draw moisture and nutrients from the tree.